-Biblical economic values
+- Biblical economic values

 I am interested in biblical and theological perspectives on economic justice, wealth, poverty, and inequality, and their implications for Christian behavior and decision making.
 I enjoy exploring these topics with students in my "Wealth and Poverty in the Bible" course, and I spent 2007-08 on sabbatical in Nicaragua researching such issues.
-In 2014-15, I will be on sabbatical again, writing a book linking missional hermeneutics and the subject of biblical economic values (working title: "My Brother's Keeper: The Strange World of Biblical Economic Values").
+In 2014-15, I will be on sabbatical again, writing a book linking missional hermeneutics and the subject of biblical economic values (working title: "Choose Life!: Thinking Biblically about Economic Justice").

 - Missional Hermeneutics and the Bible

 I am interested in readings of the Bible that explore the hermeneutical dynamics and implications of the missional vocation and location of the interpreting community.
 My initial work in this area culminated in my dissertation (published as Mission and Moral Reflection in Paul), and I have continued to work on these issues over the past several years as steering committee chair of the Gospel and Our Culture Network's "GOCN Forum on Missional Hermeneutics" at the Society of Biblical Literature Annual Meetings.

 - Paul's Letters and Theology